Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution

 \subsubsection{Main Results}

-As shown in Table~\ref{tablex_main_results}, our framework consistently enhances performance in both ID and OOD settings.
-It shows improved robustness to distribution shifts while preserving strong accuracy within the source domain.
+As shown in Table~\ref{tablex_main_results}, our framework consistently enhances performance in both IND and OOD settings.
 By contrast, conventional multimodal approaches such as BTS, which fail to account for spurious correlations, perform well under in-distribution but deteriorate markedly under distribution shifts.
-Unimodal baselines perform even worse, highlighting the efficacy of our debiasing strategy.
+Unimodal baselines perform even worse, highlighting the efficacy of our debiasing methodology.
 Overall, the proposed elements contribute to performance improvement across heterogeneous data distributions compared to existing methodologies.